digihistch24/abstract-template/README.md

 We encourage the community to contribute by sharing successful abstracts or experiences.
 Join our [Discussions Page](https://github.com/orgs/digihistch24/discussions) to connect with other researchers.

-## FAQ

-Find answers to common questions regarding submission, formatting, and selection criteria [here](https://github.com/digihistch24/abstract-template/blob/main/abstract-template/index.qmd).

 ## Contact Information

-For further assistance, contact the Organizing Committee at digital-history-2024@unibas.ch
+For further assistance, join our [Discussions Page](https://github.com/orgs/digihistch24/discussions) or contact the Organizing Committee at <digital-history-2024@unibas.ch>.

 ## Support